cs3org/OCM-API/IETF-OCM-IP.md

 Flow of [OCM] unless the Share uses Introspected Integration: the OCM Server MUST include `must-exchange-token` in the requirements of every protocol entry that a Protocol Server serves in Provisioned or Self-Contained Integration.
-Legacy shared-secret access cannot be verified by a Protocol Server on its own, because the long-lived secret is deliberately never replicated to it; Introspected Integration exists precisely to close this gap for Receiving Servers that cannot perform the token exchange, at the cost of a per-request callback (see Token Introspection and Security Considerations).
+A Protocol Server cannot validate a legacy `sharedSecret` on its own.
+Introspected Integration allows the Protocol Server to receive that credential on the front channel and validate it through a per-request callback to the OCM Server.
+After successful introspection, the Protocol Server may also use the credential as described in Security Considerations.

 ### Note: Delegating the Token Endpoint